Meetanshi18/Password-Manager/README.md

 3. Remembers the date you added a password
 4. Tells all users which is the website that most people add in their workspace to remember its password

-Make sure to watch PasswordManager.mp4 to get the idea of how the web app looks/works like.